 Extensive illustrations and numerous pictures from case examples will be used to demonstrate:

 - Staining and smearing

 - Proliferative lesions and when to ‘refer’ the slide material

 Fluid Analysis On Your Own: Rapid In House Screening

 Cavity or tissue effusions can present as an emergency and require rapid intervention with appropriate therapy.
 However, different aetiologies look similar macroscopically and on imaging, requiring good but practical microscopy to identify what therapy is needed.
-Subsequent additional analysis and confirmation may require judicious use of an external laboratory and more detailed cytopathology though.
-This lecture will look at rapidly but consistently preparing a fluid sample for staining and examination, focussing on aspects to identify in house to guide appropriate therapy at that time.
+Subsequent additional analysis and confirmation may require judicious use of an external laboratory and more detailed cytopathology.
+This session will show you how to rapidly and consistently prepare a fluid sample for staining and examination, focussing on aspects to identify in house to guide appropriate timely therapy.

 What you’ll learn:

 - Preparing and staining fluid samples

 - Not infectious – referral analysis?